ScotDex/firehawk/README.md

 Another EVE Online Discord bot, because apparently there aren't enough already.
-This one is written in Golang (Cos I hate listening to tutorial videos, learn by building damn it), so at least it's fast.
+This one is badly written in Golang (Cos I hate listening to tutorial videos, learn by building damn it) but the positive is that the language is designed to be fast, so if you see lag at any point its most likely due to discord unable to keep up.
 Inspired by the actually good [Firetail Bot](https://forums.eveonline.com/t/firetail-eve-discord-bot/45283).

+Please dont try and self host just yet, as this is still in a testing phase.

 ![Screenshot of the bot posting a killmail]
 *(A screenshot proving it occasionally works)*